Aerial view of historic Fort St Elmo fortress on waterfront, southernmost capital of Europe, Valletta, Malta

 Why Visit Valletta?

-Valletta mesmerizes as Europe's smallest capital where golden limestone bastions rise from Mediterranean harbors, St. John's Co-Cathedral houses Caravaggio masterpieces, and 16th-century grid streets descend steeply to fortified waterfront.
-This UNESCO-listed fortress city (pop.
+Valletta absolutely mesmerizes visitors as one of Europe's smallest capital cities and the smallest national capital in the EU where imposing golden honey-colored limestone bastions rise dramatically from twin Mediterranean harbors, the stunning St. John's Co-Cathedral houses priceless Caravaggio masterpieces including his largest work, and the remarkably uniform 16th-century Renaissance grid streets descend steeply downhill to the heavily fortified waterfront creating geometric urban planning perfection.
+This extraordinary UNESCO World Heritage-listed fortress city (pop.

 What to Do